fishjtpcc1/javagae002/README.md

 * create blank project: git.init repo: remotes.add with ssh url from github sidebar: [merge error but repos appears aok]
 * do something new eg this: commit: push: [success]
 * TODO: test if it runs out of the box now

+##### push-to-deploy from github directly to gae:
+does committing this make magic happen??